Hemit99123/ract-cli-tool/README.md

 - `redisUrl`: The URL of the Redis instance used for session management.
 - `sqlDbUrl`: The URL of the PostgreSQL instance used for user management.

-**If the `creditionals.json` file is missing or incomplete, the tool will prompt you to enter the credentials when you run it.**
+**If the `creditionals.json` file is missing fields, the tool will prompt you to enter the credentials when you run it.**

 ## Usage